Course applications are now being accepted.

 - producers who have made a short film(s), but are moving toward features and looking for a more formal educational environment to enhance their skills, toolkit, and creative community to develop confidence.

 - non-fiction filmmakers looking to transition into producing narrative film.

-Course enrollment is approximately 50 participants per session, with a participant to advisor ratio of twelve to one.
+Course enrollment is approximately 50 participants per session, with a participant-to-advisor ratio of 12-to-1.
 Please come prepared with a short or feature film script that you plan to produce.